Clobazam

-Clobazam, sold under the brand names Frisium, Onfi and others, is a benzodiazepine class medication that was patented in 1968.
+Clobazam, sold under the brand names Frisium and Onfi among others, is a long-acting benzodiazepine derivative used as an anticonvulsant and anxiolytic that was patented in 1968.
 Clobazam was first synthesized in 1966 and first published in 1969.
-Clobazam was originally marketed as an anxioselective anxiolytic since 1970, and an anticonvulsant since 1984.
+Clobazam was originally marketed as an anxiolytic since 1975 and as an antiepileptic agent since 1984.
 The primary drug-development goal was to provide greater anxiolytic, anti-obsessive efficacy with fewer benzodiazepine-related side effects.
+Clobazam is a unique 1,5 benzodiazepine which is used in the United States as an anticonvulsant, but is available in other countries for therapy of anxiety as well as epilepsy.
+Clobazam has shown a distinct profile and addictive potential compared to the more common 1,4-benzodiazepines.

+In October 21, 2011, the FDA approved clobazam as an adjunctive treatment for seizures associated with Lennox-Gastaut syndrome in adults and children aged two years and older.
+In 2005, clobazam also received approval from Health Canada as an add-on therapy for generalized tonic-clonic, myoclonic, and focal impaired awareness seizures.